Sex Crimes Defense Attorney in Texas

 Additionally, an affirmative defense may be available to your indecent exposure or public lewdness allegations.
 An affirmative defense can be used where the alleged offender committed some act that would typically be a criminal offense but is not considered a crime because of some specific reason.
 An example of an affirmative defense is if the act was committed for a valid medical purpose.

-Indecent Exposure Penalties
+Indecent Exposure Penalties in Texas

 The penalties for indecent exposure and public lewdness are defined in Chapter 12 of the Texas Penal Code.
 The punishments for these offenses can vary depending on a variety of factors, including whether the offender has any previous criminal convictions, the alleged offender’s mental state, and the degree of indecent exposure or lewdness offense.
 The suggested statutory penalties for public lewdness and indecent exposure are as follows: